B2B Outreach for Event Planners: 5 Ways to Book Corporate Events

 Strategy 2: Position Yourself as an Event Strategist, Not a Vendor

 Corporate event planners face pressure from every direction: executives want impressiveness, attendees want engagement, and budget holders want accountability.
-They do not need another vendor who offers catering and AV.
+They don’t need another vendor who offers catering and AV.
 They need a strategic partner who understands how events drive business outcomes.

 According to McKinsey, companies that position themselves as strategic partners rather than vendors achieve 2.5x higher win rates.
 Your outreach should reflect this positioning from the first sentence.